Article III - Membership

 - If the member becomes ineligible for membership in the local union as a result of a promotion, demotion, or transfer.

 - If the member retires.

 - If the member enters military service.

-Section 8.
-When a member is unemployed for more than twenty days in any calendar month and does not receive unemployment compensation or sick leave pay or other remuneration, such unemployed member may be entitled to credit for membership dues for the period of unemployment but not to exceed six months in any calendar year.
+Section 9.
+When a member is unemployed, on leave for military service, or on unpaid leave for more than twenty days in any calendar month, such member shall, upon request, be entitled to credit for membership dues for the period of unemployment, military service, or unpaid leave but not to exceed six months within any twelve-month period.

 Section 10.
 Each new member shall subscribe to the Membership Obligation contained in Appendix A of this Constitution.